ardemk/naim-uniti-remote/README.md

 - One that reads the txt file and sets the volume as it was initially and then turns off the Uniti.

 Unfortunately, I am still unable to automate their execution through shell commands via automation.yaml (error code 2 in the console).

+Note: the python scripts require certifi, chardet, requests and urllib3 to execute.